 Delinquent & Amended Returns: Filing delinquent or amended returns are often the first step in establishing a true and accurate tax liability.
 If a taxpayer has a filing obligation but fails to file, the IRS can file a return for them.
-If you have returns that need preparing, I can help no matter the number of years involved.
-I will also review all filed returns for accuracy.
-If you are entitled to a deduction or credit missing on the original return, I can prepare amended returns so that you can legally and ethically lower your tax liability.
+If you have returns that need preparing, Eric Keuling can help no matter the number of years involved.
+If you are entitled to a deduction or credit missing on the original return, he can prepare amended returns so that you can legally and ethically lower your tax liability.

-IRS & State Audits: Receiving an audit notice from the IRS or state can be a scary proposition.
-In dealing with audits or examinations, preparation is key.
-My understanding of both tax law and procedure allows me to help walk you through the entire process from start to finish, so you always have someone by your side.
+IRS & State Audits: Receiving an audit notice from the IRS or Indiana Department of Revenue can be a scary proposition.
+In dealing with audits or examinations, preparation and expedience are crucial.
+Eric Keuling's understanding of both tax law and procedure allows him to help walk you through the entire process from start to finish, so you always have someone by your side.

 Tax Fraud & Evasion: There are several different types of tax crimes.
-You may be guilty of committing a tax crime if you intentionally avoid paying taxes by intentionally submitting false tax returns, failing to file your tax return when tax is owed, under-reporting your taxable income, or claiming excess deductions that reduce your tax liability, or assisting others in the illegal conduct described above.
+You may be guilty of committing a tax crime if you intentionally avoid paying taxes by knowingly and intentionally filing false tax returns, failing to file your tax return when tax is owed, under-reporting your taxable income, claiming excess deductions that reduce your tax liability, or assisting others in the illegal conduct described above.
 A criminal tax investigation for tax fraud or tax evasion is a very serious matter.
-If you are the subject of a criminal tax investigation or are seeking tax amnesty, you need an experienced Indiana lawyer who understands the tax laws.
-Call today for an initial consultation.
+If you are the subject of a criminal tax investigation or seeking tax amnesty, you need an experienced Indiana lawyer who understands the tax laws.
+Call The Keuling Law Firm today for an initial consultation.

 Collection Due Process Appeals: Not all IRS matters can be handled through the mail or over the phone.
 For those times, the IRS may allow for what is known as a Collections Due Process (“CDP”) Appeal.
 The CDP Appeal sends that matter to a specific IRS officer, where the goal is to facilitate a resolution through one-on-one interactions.
-Negotiation is an incredibly important part of the CDP Appeal, and my expertise allows me to negotiate the most favorable settlements available.
+Negotiation is an incredibly important part of the CDP Appeal, and Eric Keuling's expertise and experience allows him to negotiate the most favorable settlements available.

 United States Tax Court: The United States Tax Court is a specialized court designed to strictly handle tax matters.
 Handling matters in a specialized court requires specialized knowledge.
-Let an attorney who is licensed to practice before U.S. Tax Court handle your matter.
-Most U.S. Tax Court matters are settled before trial and I can make sure you receive the best offer available.
+Let an attorney who is licensed to practice before U.S. Tax Court handle your case.
+Most U.S. Tax Court cases are settled before trial and Eric Keuling can make sure you receive the best offer available.

-Liens, Levies & Garnishments: The U.S. Department of the Treasury and the state departments of revenue are some of the most powerful debt collectors in this country as they have the ability to both assert liabilities and collect on them without your consent.
-If one of these agencies has threatened you with a lien or levy, I will act quickly to preserve all your rights.
-I assist taxpayers with lien disputes and the removal of levies or garnishments.
-If you need help disputing a lien or removing a levy or garnishment, give me a call as soon as possible.
-I will work with you to resolve the matter.
+Liens, Levies & Garnishments: The U.S. Department of the Treasury and the Indiana Department of Revenue are some of the most powerful debt collectors in this country as they have the ability to both assert liabilities and collect on them without your consent.
+If one of these agencies has threatened you with a lien or levy, Eric Keuling will act quickly to preserve all your rights.
+He assists taxpayers with lien disputes and the removal of levies or garnishments.
+If you need help disputing a lien or removing a levy or garnishment, give Eric Keuling a call as soon as possible.
+He will work with you to quickly resolve the matter.

-Installment Agreements: If you are not financially able to pay your tax debt in full, the IRS offers installment agreements that allow you to pay back the tax debt over time.
+Installment Agreements: If you are not financially able to pay your tax debt in full, the IRS and Indiana Department of Revenue offer installment agreements that allow you to pay back the tax debt over time.
 Installment options vary according to the amount of tax liability and your financial situation.
-I understand all the rules for the various installment options, fresh start incentives and collections appeals process rights.
-If you owe a tax liability to the IRS and need to know your options, give me a call, I am here to help.
+Eric Keuling understands all the rules for the various installment options, fresh start incentives and collections appeals process rights.
+If you owe a tax liability to the IRS and need to know your options, give him a call.

-IRS & State Offers in Compromise: Offer in Compromise (OIC) or Offer in Settlement (OIS): I can help you settle your tax debt for less than the full amount owed.
-The IRS offer in compromise program may be a legitimate option if taxpayers cannot pay their full tax liability, doing so creates a financial hardship, or when there is a serious question as a taxpayer’s liability and other procedural safeguards are unavailable.
-I represent offer in compromise clients from start to finish – from an initial evaluation on eligibility for the program through the Appeals process for rejected offers, if necessary.
-If you owe money to the IRS or state department of revenue and have no idea how you will ever pay it back, give me a call.
-I am more than happy to discuss your options with you.
+IRS & Indiana Department of Revenue Offers in Compromise: An Offer in Compromise (OIC) or Offer in Settlement (OIS) is a way to settle your tax debt for less than the full amount owed.
+The IRS and Indiana Department of Revenue Offer in Compromise programs may be a legitimate option if taxpayers cannot pay their full tax liability or when doing so creates a financial hardship, or when there is a serious question as a taxpayer’s liability and other procedural safeguards are unavailable.
+Eric Keuling represents Offer in Compromise clients from start to finish – from an initial evaluation on eligibility for the program through the Appeals process for rejected offers, if necessary.
+If you owe money to the IRS or Indiana Department of Revenue and have no idea how you will ever pay it back, give him a call.
+He is more than happy to discuss your options with you.

 Frequently Asked Questions